ehrlichandreas/tutorial-carreer-software-development/001-introduction-computer-science-software-development.md

 - **Deployment**: In this phase, the software is installed and made available to users.
 This may involve installing the software on individual computers or servers, or making it available online through a web application.

-- **Maintenance**: In this phase, the software is monitored and maintained to ensure that it continues to meet the needs of the users and to fix any issues that may arise.
+- **Maintenance**: In this phase, the software is monitored and maintained to ensure that it continues to meet the needs of the users and to resolve any issues that may arise.

 ## Software engineering principles